Contextual MetaML: Syntax and Full Abstraction: Contextual MetaML

 \subsection{Operational Semantics}

-The small-step operational semantics of LMML is presented in Figure~\ref{fig: Operational Semantics}.
+The small-step operational semantics of Contextual MetaML is presented in \Cref{fig: Operational Semantics}.
 The rule (Letbox) does two things simultaneously.
 First, it extracts the content $M_1$ from the code $\bx M_1$, reminiscent of MetaML's Escape and Run.
 Second, it substitutes $M_1$ for all the occurrences of the global variable $u$ in $M_2$, reminiscent of call-by-name $\beta$-reductions.

-Applying the substitutions created by $(\beta)$, (Rec), and (Letbox) rules needs extra care. $\la x.M$ and $\rec{y}{x}{M}$ binds the mentioned local variables, and $\bx M$ binds all local variables.
+Applying the substitutions created by the $(\beta)$, (Rec), and (Letbox) rules needs extra care. $\la x.M$ and $\rec{y}{x}{M}$ bind the mentioned local variables, and $\bx M$ binds all local variables.
 Similarly, $\letbox{u}{M_1}{M_2}$ binds the global variable $u$ in $M_2$.
 When a substitution goes under these binders, the bound variables are removed from the substitution, and all other variables are preserved.

 When we write a term $M[\delta]$ or $M[\sigma]$, the mentioned substitution is to be viewed as an implicit substitution.
 It is performed immediately, and is gone in the resulting term.
 When we write a term $u^\delta$, the mentioned substitution is to be viewed as an explicit substitution, and the term stays as it is.
 When applying an implicit substitution $\sigma$ or $\delta'$ to the term $u^\delta$, the two substitutions are composed, yielding a new explicit substitution $\sigma[\delta]$ or $\delta'[\delta]$.